-This is the second most common question new parents ask, right behind: ‘When will my baby sleep through?’.
+This is the second most common question new parents ask, right behind: ‘When will my baby sleep through the night?’.

 So, why does your little one wake up consistently at 3:00 AM?